AfroDeivid/automatic-interviews-processing/src/Whisper_Diarization/README.md

 `pip install cython`

-``pip install -r requirements.txt`` Important remeind to be in the good folder, maybe change then for def version pipeline
+``pip install -r requirements.txt``
+Important to remind to be in the good folder, maybe change then for def version pipeline

 If you encounter issues with the ``huggingface_hub library``, uninstall the current version and install version 0.20.3: